 That said, “until we can do a controlled study and come up with a marker that shows how much alcohol someone has consumed, then one study’s going to show a positive, another study’s going to show a neutral, another study’s going to show negative impact on bone health,” says Dr. Turner.
 “The likely reason we’re seeing this [variability] is that, in reality, there is likely not much of a positive or negative effect [on bone health] from moderate alcohol consumption.”

-“We know that alcohol abuse has detrimental affects on bone health,” says Dr. Turner.
+“We know that alcohol abuse can have detrimental effects on bone health,” says Dr. Turner.
 “What we don’t know is how much of the effect is alcohol directly on bone versus the other comorbidities that occur with alcohol abusers.”

 Other associations may come into play, like poor diet; or problems with pancreatitis, diabetes, or liver disease.
 “All of these are known to negatively affect the skeleton,” he says.
 “The take-home message to the typical person is that alcohol abuse is bad.
 And whether it’s a direct or indirect effect on bone, it’s still a negative effect.”